tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The `dword` consumed in the first phase comes from `0x404052`.
 Initially, when analyzing the first phase, we do not understand where the value at `0x404052` comes from; but now in the second phase we know that `0x404052` is used to store the value consumed by the two functions (c.f. the instruction at `0x4042bc`).

   **Code gadget encryption/decryption:**
   so the pair of functions called in each phase consumes *the same value* to calculate an interval of address, then `xor` this interval with the string `IsThisTheFlag?`.
-The second phase then forwards the control flow to this `xor`ed code interval (which represents a code gadget).
-But `xor`ing with the same string will restore the original data.
+The second phase then forwards the control flow to this `xor`ed code interval (since the control flow is forwarded to each code interval by a `ret` instruction, we call it a [gadget](https://en.wikipedia.org/wiki/Return-oriented_programming)).
+We notice also that `xor`ing a gadget with the same string will restore the original data.

-  By running several scenarios with different inputs, Reven confirms that *the code encryption/decryption happens only in the dispatcher*, the gadgets do not interfere in the code encryption/decryption.
-So the code gadget encryption/decryption mechanism of the dispatcher is pretty clear now, it is summarized in the following steps:
+  By running several Reven's scenarios with different inputs, we observe that *the code modification happens only in the dispatcher*, the gadgets do not interfere in this process.
+The code gadget encryption/decryption mechanism of the dispatcher is pretty clear now, it is summarized in the following steps:

     1. the first phase computes the last executed gadget from the stored entry point, next
     2. encrypts this gadget (`xor` with `IsThisTheFlag?`).